mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.3.0-Release-Notes.md

 conjuction with columns that should be masked.
 Please see the [Masking Filter](../Filters/Masking.md) documentation for details.

-###  Switchover new master autoselection

-The switchover command in *mariadbmon* can now be called with just the monitor name as parameter.
-In this case the monitor will automatically select a server for promotion.

 ### `router_options` in Binlogrouter

 The use of `router_options` with the binlogrouter module is deprecated in